mev0lent/forensic-log-tracker/README.md

 analyst_name: "Your Name"
 default_output_lines: 20
 default_timezone: "UTC"

+gpg:
+  enabled: true
+  auto_verify: true

+output:
+  preview_lines: 20
+  include_sha256: true
+  report_format: "md"
 ```

 ### 🧾 `config/explanations.yaml`

 This file maps commands (and their flags) to **German legal explanations**.

-Currently optimized for tools like:

-- `strings`, `dd`, `ls`
-- `mount` with `-o ro` (for safe, read-only mounts)

-> All explanations are written in formal German to support forensic/legal documentation.
-You can expand this YAML with more tools or flags.
+> Explanations are written in formal legal German.
+You can expand this YAML to include more tools and options.

 ---

-## 🧑‍💻 Basic Usage
+## 🧑‍💻 Basic CLI Usage

 ### 📁 Create a case folder